mhibbs-trinity/TU-HPC-Guide/README.md

 ### Creating a job submission bash shell script

 Shell scripts are plain text files that contain Linux bash commands.
 These commands are executed from top to bottom in order.
 Modifiers such as I/O redirection (e.g. `> outfile`), piping, and running in the background with `&` behave as normal.
+However, running a command in the background with `&` will cause the script to terminate, leading the job submission queue to think that the job is done; so generally don't end lines of code in these files with `&`.
 Though not required, by convention these files often end in a `.sh` extension.
 These files should begin with the line `#!/usr/bin/sh`.

 For cluster submission scripts, you should include a series of comments, called PBS directives, at the beginning of the file (before the normal Linux commands).
 All PBS directives begin with `#PBS`, and they are used to indicate how many resources a job requires, gives the job a name, and can optionally set up e-mail notifications for the job.